andrealmeida-24/Whack-A-Mole/README.md

 # Welcome to Wack-A-Mole Game!

 This project is a **Whack-A-Mole Game** created with React, TypeScript, Google Firebase Authentication, and Redux Toolkit.
-Due to the shortage of time to build a complete project, I couldn't add any tests or mobile responsiveness to this App.
+Due to the shortage of time to build a complete project, I couldn't add extended tests or mobile responsiveness to this App.

 # Run the App Locally